bhk/build/minion.md

 `...` (for the current instance).
 The string `{inherit}` expands to the inherited value of the current property of the current instance.
 To include an actual `{` or `}` character, use `$(\L)` or `$(\R)`.
-Finally,`$C` and `$A` expand to the class name and argument string of the current instance.
+Finally,`$C` and `$A` expand to the class name and argument list of the current instance.

 For example, the following user-defined class extends the `CC` class to pass and additional flag to the compiler: